 Why Install Lightning Protection on a Process Control Plant?

 A lightning protection system consists of three major components: the strike termination device (qualifying structural member, lightning rod, air terminal, etc.), the conductor system, and the grounding system.
 The strike termination device must be capable of sustaining a direct lightning strike.
-By accepting the strike, it prevents physical damage that the structure could otherwise sustain from the heat, current flow and physical impact of a strike.
+By accepting the strike, it prevents physical damage that could otherwise occur from the heat, current flow and physical impact of a strike.
 The conductor system conveys the lightning energy from the strike termination device around the structure over multiple, downward-coursing paths to the grounding system.
 The grounding system allows the lightning energy to equalize and dissipate into earth ground.
-Lightning protection was originally developed by Ben Franklin to prevent wood houses and barns from burning down, so a lightning protection system for wood structures as covered by NFPA 780 makes perfect sense.
+This is the same type of lightning protection developed by Ben Franklin to prevent wood houses and barns from burning down.

-This is all fine, except that fire is not the major problem in a plant.
-Even an unprotected plant is highly unlikely to burn down from a lightning strike.
+This is all fine, except that, based on experience with lightning damage, these plants are obviously not self-protecting.
+Lightning caused fire is not the major problem in a plant.
+A lightning strike is highly unlikely to burn down a steel structure.
 In addition to the ability to start a fire, a lightning strike also has the ability to cause other types of damage to plant equipment.
-Any nearby lightning strike also creates secondary effect and electromagnetic pulse (EMP) effect.
-Secondary effect is the in-rush of surrounding ground charge towards the point of the strike.
+These plants run on microprocessor-based communications and control systems.
+Any direct or nearby lightning strike also creates secondary effect and electromagnetic pulse (EMP) effect.
+Secondary effect is the in-rush of surrounding ground charge towards the point of a strike.
 EMP is a pulse radiating outward from the current flow in both the lightning channel and the conductor system.
-Either of these effects can induce current flow in plant wiring and structural components more than capable of causing damage and disruptions up to plant emergency shut-down (ESD).
+Either of these effects can induce current flow in plant wiring and structural components more than capable of causing damage, interruptions and outages up to and including a plant emergency shutdown (ESD).
 Indeed, we have seen EMP from a lightning strike induce sufficient energy into steel components to trigger arcing and ignition of gas half a mile away from the strike.

+If the differences are so small, then why the Lightning Master approach?
 The small wire electrodes greatly enhance dissipation of ground charge to the atmosphere by virtue of their small radius (sharpness).
 Lightning attachment is determined by streamer formation.
 Whichever object on the surface of the earth emits the best streamer, wins.
-These small radius points break down into corona under a much lower potential (voltage) than a rounded or even pointed Franklin lightning rod, making it more difficult for a sufficient amount of ground charge to accumulate to form a streamer.
+Corona is the controlled, lower energy dissipation of ground charge sometimes called St. Elmo’s fire.
+These small radius points break down into corona under a much lower potential (voltage) than a rounded or even pointed Franklin lightning rod, reducing total charge accumulation, and making it more difficult for a sufficient amount of ground charge to accumulate to form a streamer.
 As the air terminal breaks down into corona sooner, it dissipates the charge over a longer period of time.

 Imagine the corner of a structure.
 The charge on the base of the storm cloud pulls the ground charge surrounding the structure up and onto the corner of the structure.
 As the storm builds in intensity, the difference in potential between the cloud base charge and the corner of the structure builds.
 When the difference in potential overcomes the dielectric (resistance) of the intervening air, the difference in potential is equalized by a lightning strike.
 In order for the corner of the structure to emit a streamer, the ground charge must accumulate sufficiently to do so.
 The ground charge leaking off the small radius points interferes with that accumulation.